brad/brad/_posts/2015-10-11-inkscape-plugin-unit-testing.markdown

 ---

-When I first put together my [Inkscape OpenSCAD DXF export plugin](https://github.com/brad/Inkscape-OpenSCAD-DXF-Export), I never considered writing unit tests for it, assuming it would be impracticle.
+When I first put together my [Inkscape OpenSCAD DXF export plugin](https://github.com/brad/Inkscape-OpenSCAD-DXF-Export), I never considered writing unit tests for it, assuming it would be impractical.
-Years later, I revisited the possibility and found it to be not only practicle, but absolutely necessary.
+Years later, I revisited the possibility and found it to be not only practical, but absolutely necessary.
 A bug was reported against the plugin that only manifested in a recently released version of Inkscape which introduced a backward incompatibility.